rstudio/helm/examples/connect/standalone/README.md

   - This section configures how many pods to deploy of your application.
 The example uses 1 because it's for a single deployment.
-However this doesn't mean that by increasing replicas to be higher than one you will have a High Availability deployment configured.
+However this doesn't mean that by increasing replicas `> 1` you will have a High Availability deployment configured.
 If you want to deploy a High Availability setup you can read about all of the requirements in the [product's Admin Guide](https://docs.rstudio.com/connect/admin/)